decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-12-Sync-HotStuff.markdown

 The $2\Delta$ waiting time suffices for two invariants to be satisfied if the committing replica receives no conflicting command: (i) *cmd* will be certified, i.e., it will be voted for by all honest replicas, and (ii) no conflicting command will be certified.

 Suppose replica 1 is committing *cmd* at time $t$.
-Let us understand the sequence of events from its point-of-view, pictorially represented in the picture below.
+Let us understand the sequence of events from its point of view, pictorially represented in the picture below.

 <p align="center">
 <img src="/uploads/sync-hotstuff-proof.png" width="512" title="Sequence of events from the PoV of replica 1">